carolrosa/carolrosa/README.md

 My name is Caroline.

 - ✨ I´m an architect migrating to IT :)
+- 🔭 I’m currently working with QA.
-- 🌱 Currently learning {frontend} and QA.
+- 🌱 Studying {frontend} and {backend}.

 - 📫 How to reach me: https://www.linkedin.com/in/carolinegrosa/